Updated: April 28, 2025

 You should not ignore LT19.
 If you owe a tax liability to the IRS, you should reach out to the agency proactively.
 You will always get a better result if you contact the IRS, rather than waiting for the agency to contact you.

 We can help you find a tax professional who will guide you through working with the IRS.
-At TaxCure, we have an extensive directory of tax professionals from around the United States, who focus on different aspects of tax liability resolution.
+At TaxCure, we have an extensive directory of tax professionals who focus on different aspects of tax liability resolution.
 Let TaxCure help you find a tax professional today.

 Find & Evaluate Licensed Tax Professionals to Solve Your Tax Issues